arcs-njit-edu/docs/docs/index.md

 !!! njit inline "Clusters"

-    See the list of availble clusters and their specifications, how to access them in [Clusters](clusters).
+    See the list of availble clusters, their specifications, and how to access them in [Clusters](clusters).

 !!! njit inline "Software Modules"